-Most of the loans would run from three to twelve months, and were due when the crops financed were sold.
+Most of the loans would run from three to 12 months, and were due when the crops financed were sold.
 Loans on such things as dairy cows could be extended up to eighteen months and be repaid from the sale of products of the dairy financed.

-The minimum amount of a production loan was fifty dollars.
+The minimum amount of a production loan was $50.
 The interest rate would be six percent, charged only for the actual number of months the loan was outstanding.
 The interest was not to be collected until the loan was due.
 The security for the loans would consist of first liens on crops, livestock, or other personal property on which a lien, or chattel mortgage could be taken to secure the loan adequately.
 The lien could be taken on property already in the possession of the borrower, or to be purchased with the money borrowed.